Dart

 Repayment interest will be paid at the Bank of England base rate less 1% (subject to a 0.5% minimum).

-It is important to note that LPI will continue to apply, even where there is a TTP arrangement in place.
+It is important to note that LPI will continue to apply even where there is a TTP arrangement in place.

-• submit the return by the due date, even if you cannot afford to pay as this mitigates the late submission penalties
+• submit the VAT return by the due date, even if you cannot afford to pay as this mitigates the late submission penalties

 • late submission penalties will reset upon good compliance over a period of time